Forthcoming gig at Cafe Oto – Gentle Fire Reimagined, 1 March 2026

 More about Living Symphonies here.

-Reviews – 'New Beginning' at the Grand Theatre, Luxembourg
+'New Beginning' review at the Grand Theatre, Luxembourg

 “Entering the Grand Théâtre Studio these past few days was like taking a break, opening a parenthesis in space and time.
 It was responding to an invitation to participate in a return to the most distant sources of our universe, to take the time to relive what emerged and developed from nothing.
 An invitation to understand that this has always been our story.
 And to spark an awareness that can only change our view of our threatened, already compromised world, perhaps leading us to finally react and act.”